 AARDEX Group

-Is the data from randomised clinical trials random to the point of pointless?
+Is the data from randomised clinical trials (RCT) random to the point of pointless?

 In a recent paper titled ‘The impacts of undetected nonadherence in phase II, III and post-marketing clinical trials: An overview’ the authors detailed the findings of a research project which aimed to provide an overview of the consequences of unrecognized nonadherence in randomised clinical trials (RCTs).